Alejogb1/job-board/blog-data/how-to-use-a-socketio-server-side-implementation-in-sails-js.md

 id: "how-to-use-a-socketio-server-side-implementation-in-sails-js"
 ---

-alright, so you're looking to get socket.io running smoothly within a sails.js application. i've been there, trust me, it's a common stumbling block for folks new to sails and real-time stuff. i remember my first time, i was building this collaborative whiteboard app back in '16, or was it '17? anyway, things got real messy trying to shoehorn socket.io in without a proper setup. sails kinda handles some of the low-level http stuff, and figuring out where to inject the socket.io magic can be a bit confusing at first. but, let me break it down for you based on my past experience.
+, so you're looking to get socket.io running smoothly within a sails.js application. i've been there, trust me, it's a common stumbling block for folks new to sails and real-time stuff. i remember my first time, i was building this collaborative whiteboard app back in '16, or was it '17? anyway, things got real messy trying to shoehorn socket.io in without a proper setup. sails kinda handles some of the low-level http stuff, and figuring out where to inject the socket.io magic can be a bit confusing at first. but, let me break it down for you based on my past experience.

 basically, sails doesn't automatically come with socket.io baked in. you’ve got to bring it in yourself. that's not a bad thing, it keeps the framework lightweight. you’ll first need to install the necessary package. it’s pretty standard node stuff. fire up your terminal, and within your sails project directory run: